-What did this mean?
+What did this IETF position mean for the Internet?

 Changes to the Applications

 Hiding Web Traffic

 - Shift to use TLS for all web transactions HTTPS - TLS authenticates the identity of the server to the client - Is this service name authentic?
 Can the service operator demonstrate to the client that is has knowledge of the private part of the key pair that is associated with this DNS service name? - Service transactions are encrypted - TLS generates a session key used to encrypt all subsequent on-the-wire data